shubhammishra-go/RabbitMQ/README.md

 The Go RabbitMQ client library

 RabbitMQ speaks multiple protocols.
 This tutorial uses AMQP 0-9-1, which is an open, general-purpose protocol for messaging.
 There are a number of clients for RabbitMQ in many different languages.
 We'll use the Go amqp client in this tutorial.

+`Note :::` Before Jumping on Code make sure RabbitMQ server is running either on Operating System or on Docker!

 - `Installation of Go based amqp library`